Gradient Flow Renormalisation for Meson Mixing and Lifetimes: Results

 \subsection{Gradient Flow Evolution of Bag Parameters}

 Correlated fits are performed to extract bag parameters for each discrete flow time simulated.
-The evolutions of the $B_1$ bag parameters for both $\Delta Q=2$ and $\Delta Q=0$ along the flow time are shown in figure~\ref{fig:D20O1_physGF}.
-While these are of different magnitudes, they show a similar behaviour along the gradient flow time (shown in physical units) -- as expected given they both have a $V$-$A$ structure.
+The evolution of the $B_1$ bag parameter for $\Delta Q=2$ along the flow time is shown in figure~\ref{fig:D20O1_physGF}, while the evolutions of the $\Delta Q=0$ bag parameters $B_1$ and $\epsilon_1$ are shown in figure~\ref{fig:D0T1_physGF}.

-We observe overlap first between ensembles at the same lattice spacings but different light sea quark masses, inferring that sea quark effects are negligible, then also all ensembles regardless of lattice spacing overlap beautifully.
-Thus we expect very mild continuum limits for these operators.
+We see that the shape of evolution for $\epsilon_1$ appears almost identical to that of $B_1^{\Delta Q=2}$, while $B_1^{\Delta Q=0}$ offers a different form.
+For all three quantities, we observe the following: \begin{enumerate} \item Data corresponding to different ensembles at the same lattice spacing but different light sea quark masses overlap.
+Hence we infer that sea quark effects are negligible; \item There is also overlap of data determined on ensembles with different lattice spacings, which leads to the expectation that continuum limits will be very mild. \end{enumerate}

-The $\epsilon_1$ parameter is shown in figure~\ref{fig:D0T1_physGF}.
-Notice that the extent in flow time is smaller here than above because of the different method used to extract this parameter.
-At this stage in the analysis, some differences between lattice ensembles at the same lattice spacing remain.
-We suspect these are due to fit systematics and work is ongoing to resolve such issues.
-In the centre region of flow time shown in the figure, these differences are less pronounced and that region is best suited for the SFTX.

-Furthermore a clear difference between the ensembles at different lattice spacings is visible.
-While this implies a steeper continuum limit than for the other parameters, data within the flow time range to be considered for the SFTX seem to behave suitably well for taking a continuum limit.